nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 Nathan: I can also emit signals[do emit("some_signal")] inline.
 ```

 Inline mutations that use `await` in their implementation will pause typing of dialogue until they resolve.
+To ignore awaiting, add a "!" after the "do" keyword - eg. `[do! something()]`.

 ### State shortcuts